 Use unsupervised training with K-means clustering in Amazon Redshift ML

-Amazon Redshift is the fastest, most widely used, fully managed, and petabyte-scale cloud data warehouse.
+Amazon Redshift is a fast, petabyte-scale cloud data warehouse delivering the best price–performance.
 Tens of thousands of customers use Amazon Redshift to process exabytes of data every day to power their analytics workloads.
 Data analysts and database developers want to use this data to train machine learning (ML) models, which can then be used to generate insights for use cases such as forecasting revenue, predicting customer churn, and detecting anomalies.

 Amazon Redshift ML makes it easy for SQL users to create, train, and deploy ML models using familiar SQL commands.
 In previous posts, we covered how Amazon Redshift supports supervised learning that includes regression, binary classification, and multiclass classification, as well as training models using XGBoost and providing advanced options such as preprocessors, problem type, and hyperparameters.

 In this post, we use Redshift ML to perform unsupervised learning on unlabeled training data using the K-means algorithm.
 This algorithm solves clustering problems where you want to discover groupings in the data.
 Unlabeled data is grouped and partitioned based on their similarities and differences.
 By grouping, the K-means algorithm iteratively determines the best centroids and assigns each member to the closest centroid.
 Data points nearest the same centroid belong to the same group.
 Members of a group are as similar as possible to other members in the same group, and as different as possible from members of other groups.
 To learn more about K-means clustering, see K-means clustering with Amazon SageMaker.

 The following are some use cases for K-means:

 - Ecommerce and retail – Segment your customers by purchase history, stores they visited, or clickstream activity.